j-hendricks/Power-Lifting-Analysis/README.md

 ## Conclusion

 Powerlifting has changed in various ways since the 1960s.
 Women are participating more frequently and the age and weight of participants has sharply increased.
 Unfortunately, this data only illustrates these changes, rather than telling us why these changes have occured.

+There was a strange issue in the dataset where the values for several parameters would decrease near 0 around 2018-2019.
+This could be due to a lack of data for these years.
+These years should be ignored while analyzing the data, but they were included regardless in case the data is accurate.

 Future work should analyze the data of other divisions, including comparisons among multiple divisions.
 These analyses could bring insight as to which divisions are most successful or unique in their performance.